theveryhim/SignalSystems-Course-Project/README.md

 this is all for github upload limit :)

 for convinient running of PROJECT.mlx (or check it's addressing in matlab):
- 1.put Subject01 & Subject02 next to PROJECT.mlx
+ - put Subject01 & Subject02 next to PROJECT.mlx
- 2.go forward and put AD & MCI & Normal in dataset/dataset
+ - go forward and put AD & MCI & Normal in dataset/dataset
- 3.dig deeper and put Subject1 & Subject2 dataset/dataset/preprocess
+ - dig deeper and put Subject1 & Subject2 dataset/dataset/preprocess

  *July 2023 Sharif*